zio/zio-http/docs/website/docs/v1.x/getting-started.md

     )
 }
 ```
-When we call `app` with `request` it calls apply method of Http via `zhttp.test` package
+When we call `app` with `request` it calls apply the method of HTTP via `zhttp.test` package

 ## Socket
+`Socket` is another functional domain in ZIO HTTP.
+It provides operators to create socket apps.
+A socket app is an app that handles WebSocket connections.
 ### Creating a socket app

-Let's build an app which can handle websocket connections as well.
-To make one, we need to create a socket app and then convert it to Response using `toResponse`.
 Socket app can be created by using `Socket` constructors.
+To create a socket app, you need to create a socket that accepts `WebSocketFrame` and produces `ZStream` of `WebSocketFrame`.
+Finally, we need to convert socketApp to `Response` using `toResponse`.
-Here we are using `collect` which returns a stream with WebsSocketTextFrame "BAR" on receiving WebsSocketTextFrame "FOO".
+The below example shows a simple socket app, we are using `collect` which returns a stream with WebsSocketTextFrame "BAR" on receiving WebsSocketTextFrame "FOO".
 ```scala
 import zhttp.socket._